×

 1 Specify the supported architectures.
 Valid values include amd64,arm64, or both values.

-You can taint a node to avoid workloads that are not compatible with its architecture to be scheduled on that node.
-In the case where your cluster is using a MachineSet object, you can add parameters to the .spec.template.spec.taints field to avoid workloads being scheduled on nodes with non-supported architectures.
+You can taint a node to avoid the node scheduling workloads that are incompatible with its architecture.
+When your cluster uses a MachineSet object, you can add parameters to the .spec.template.spec.taints field to avoid workloads being scheduled on nodes with non-supported architectures.

-• Before you can taint a node, you must scale down the MachineSet object or remove available machines.
-You can scale down the machine set by using one of following commands:
+Before you add a taint to a node, you must scale down the MachineSet object or remove existing available machines.
+For more information, see Modifying a compute machine set.

 apiVersion: machine.openshift.io/v1beta1